This is the list of indoor grow room supplies that I wish I had when I started growing.

 PH meters are easy to use, you just stick them in your soil or the water you’re about to pour on your plants and they will give you a reading.

 A good pair of sharp pruners like these will make trimming and harvesting your plants easier and quicker.

 They are an essential bit of weed-growing equipment as they can also be used to increase yields by performing basic plant training.

-A standard portable watering like this one will keep your indoor plants hydrated.
+A standard portable watering will keep your indoor plants hydrated.

 Look for watering cans made from sturdy materials with long spouts.

 Spray bottles like these will be required if you’re planning to mist your plants or utilize foliar feeding.

 A ball of string is VERY useful to have in your grow toolbox.